simplex-chat/simplex-chat/README.md

 - **Install the chat and try it out** - if you spot a bug, please [raise an issue](https://github.com/simplex-chat/simplex-chat/issues).

-- :speech_balloon:  **Spread the word** - terminal chat is an [early-stage product](#disclaimer) while we stabilize the protocol - you can invite your friends for some fun chat inside your terminal.
-We're using it right inside our IDEs as we are coding it 👨‍💻
+- :speech_balloon:  **Spread the word** - invite your friends for some fun chat inside your terminal.
+Terminal chat is an [early-stage product](#disclaimer), but it works quite reliably most of the time - we're using it right inside our IDEs as we are coding it. 👨‍💻

-- **Make a donation** via [opencollective](https://opencollective.com/simplex-chat) - every donation helps, however large or small!
+- **Make a donation** via [opencollective](https://opencollective.com/simplex-chat) - every donation helps, however large or small.

 - **Make a contribution to the project** - we're constantly moving the project forward and there are always lots of things to do!